Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module/01_Getting_started.md

 Optionally create these subfolders:

 - controller: for the controller JS files.
-- models: Model JS files
+- model: Model JS files
-- views: HTML templates
+- view: HTML templates
 - language: Localization JS files
 - scss: For the SASS styles
-- services: For angular services
+- service: For angular services

 ### Create module.js
-Create "ux/tutorial/modules/bands/module.js" that will initialize the module.
+Create "module.js" that will initialize the module.

 In this file we'll add the states of the module and we can configure it before the application is running.
 We've used [UI Router](https://angular-ui.github.io/ui-router/site/#/api/ui.router)